Juul Class Action Vaping Lawsuits

 If you have suffered vape-induced lung injury or have become addicted to nicotine as a result of using flavored e-cigarettes or “vaping,” you may be entitled to seek compensation for medical costs of treatment of both the addiction and/or associated illnesses as well as other damages.
 Call Simmons and Fletcher, P.C. to discuss your e-cigarette vaping claim today.

-Juul lawsuits have been filed on several grounds.
+Juul lawsuits have been filed on two grounds: 1) Juul products sold before November of 2018 failed to warn purchasers that the product contained nicotine, and; 2) alleged defective marketing tactics mislead people into believing that Juul was safer than smoking.
 Prior to November of 2018, Juul failed to include warnings on its product that it contained nicotine.
 This and other misleading marketing tactics lead some young consumers into believing that e-cigarettes are a “safer alternative” to smoking.
 The marketing tactics employed by Juul appealed to a younger audience on social media and other advertising media with a deceptive theme that using e-cigarettes a.k.a “vaping” is a “safer alternative” to smoking.
 In addition, e-cigarettes and vape products sold by Juul and others are marketed and sold in candy-themed and fruity flavors that naturally appeal to children such as sour gummy, cotton candy or iced watermelon.
 These cases are based upon a marketing defect–the failure to warn of a known risk or danger associated with the product.

 On September 9, 2019, the U.S. Food and Drug Administration (FDA) sent a warning letter to Juul, stating that Juul had “engaged in labeling, advertising and/or other activities” in which Juul represented that its products a safer-alternative to smoking without gaining the required FDA approval to do so.
 The letter went on to cite testimony that Juul representatives had made representations to students at a presentation that Juul products were “totally safe,” “the FDA was about to come out and say [using Juul] was 99% safer than cigarettes.”
 None of these representations had been demonstrated true nor approved by the FDA.